shaylue99/HWassignment1/README.md

 # HWassignment1
-My function will have the ability to read my program
+My python program will have the function to have the ability to take a users input numbers and calculate the average of the numbers provided.